fangwei123456/spikingjelly/docs/source/activation_based_en/4_conv_fashion_mnist.rst

 Training network
 ----------------------------
-The complete codes are available at :class:`spikingjelly.clock_driven.examples.conv_fashion_mnist`.
+The complete codes are available at :class:`spikingjelly.activation_based.examples.conv_fashion_mnist`.
 The tarining arguments are:

 .. code-block:: shell